richo/zephyros/README.md

 You can script Zephyros from **any language** that can talk JSON over TCP.

-Don't see your favorite language?
-Why not write one for it using [this protocol](Docs/TCP.md)!
+Don't see your favorite language here?
+Why not write a Zephyros lib for it using [this protocol](Docs/TCP.md)!

 #### Stuff you can do